Implementing Optional Update Functionality in ASP.NET Core Web API

 }JsonConverter for FromBody

-For the JSON serialization of OptionalValue<T>, we change the serialized result from:
+For the JSON serialization of OptionalValue<T>, change the serialized result from:

 {